 Confession: I’ll eat most anything, but I don’t like mousse-y foods.
 Desserts titled Mousse aren’t the ones I gravitate towards.
 But this?
 This Triple Chocolate Mousse Cake is a game changer.

-By the by, here is what the Triple Chocolate Mousse Cake looks like au natural.
-Just want to show you how fabulous it is, even without the embellishment of chocolate drizzle.
-It is perfection right when it wakes up, no primping needed.
+Here is what the Triple Chocolate Mousse Cake looks like au natural.
+Just want to show you how fabulous it is, even without the embellishment of any drizzles or sauces.
+It is perfection simply as it is, no additional primping needed.
+That said, nobody complains about having too much chocolate, so drizzle to your content if you want that extra bit of special on top.

 There’s nothing in the world like this Triple Chocolate Mousse Cake.
 It is light yet rich, decadent yet not heavy, and absolutely chocolatey.
 Use the best quality chocolate you can.
 May be made a day ahead.
 Share if you want.